1893–94 in English football

 The 1893–94 season was the 23rd season of competitive football in England.

 Events

-Aston Villa won their first top-flight league title, beating Sunderland by 6 points.
+Aston Villa won their first top-flight league title this season, beating Sunderland by 6 points.
 Villa's captain John Devey was the league's top-goal scorer with 20 goals.

-The 1893–94 season saw four of the most famous teams in English footballing history join the Second Division: Liverpool, Newcastle United, Manchester City, and the first team based in London, Woolwich Arsenal (later Arsenal).
+The 1893–94 season saw three of the most famous teams in English footballing history join the Second Division: Liverpool, Newcastle United and the first team based in London, Woolwich Arsenal (later Arsenal).
 Other teams to join the expanded Second Division of 15 teams were Middlesbrough Ironopolis and Rotherham Town.
 Middlesbrough Ironopolis disbanded at the end of the season, having only completed one season in the Football League.

 Liverpool had the most successful season of all the new league clubs, winning the Second Division title and sealing promotion to the First Division by beating Newton Heath in the relegation/promotion test match.

 National team

 Ireland

 England took a team of professionals to Belfast for the 1894 British Home Championship against Ireland on 3 March 1894.

 Joe Reader (West Bromwich Albion) made his solitary England appearance in goal, whilst Henry Chippendale (Blackburn Rovers) earned his single cap at outside right, with his club team-mate Jimmy Whitehead earning his second, and last, cap alongside him.
 The other débutante was Jimmy Crabtree of Burnley at full-back, who went on to play a total of 14 games for England over the next 8 years.
 The remainder of the team were experienced internationals, including three members of Aston Villa's championship winning team (Jack Reynolds, John Devey and Dennis Hodgetts) and were expected to secure a comfortable victory.

 Despite losing Robert Holmes with an injury after 20 minutes, England took a 2–0 lead by the 55th minute with goals from John Devey and Fred Spiksley.
 Ireland rallied, however, and with goals in the 70th and 87th minutes, pegged England back to a 2–2 draw.